What Are the Differences Between Your ACL, MCL, and Meniscus?

 It's not unusual for the early symptoms of an ACL or meniscus injury or tears to be fairly similar, including knee pain, swelling, redness, and mobility issues.
 However, several distinctions might focus attention on the issue.
 It might be challenging to fully extend or bend the knee after a meniscus tear.
 Additionally, the joint may experience a "locking" feeling and lose some of its motion.

 Depending on how bad the damage is, the particular treatments for a meniscus tear vs an ACL tear will often differ.
 Rest and painkillers are typically sufficient treatments for a small or even major meniscus injury.
 Even while severe rips could necessitate surgery, non-surgical alternatives like physical therapy are sometimes looked into first.
+If symptoms persist despite these initial measures, more invasive procedures may be considered.

-When an ACL is torn, physiotherapy may also be employed to assist manage mobility issues and discomfort.
+When an ACL is torn, physiotherapy may also be employed to assist managing mobility issues and discomfort.
 However, even if ACL surgery is not needed right away, ACL rupture frequently requires it.
 If it's impairing your leg's movement or causing you daily discomfort, this becomes more crucial.

 ACL-related problems often require 6 to 12 months to heal completely, although most meniscus-related problems normally go away within a few weeks to three months.